 Course Sequences and Activities

-We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for medical schools and a career in healthcare.
+We recommend you take the following courses alongside your major and Core Curriculum requirements to prepare for medical school and a career in healthcare.
+These courses meet the prerequisite requirements for most medical programs.
+However, you should investigate programs you’re interested in to make sure you complete any other specific requirements.
 Some courses may also meet major/Core Curriculum requirements.

 - Students typically take the MCAT in the summer following the third year.
 Medical schools also typically look for internship and/or research experience on their applications.
 Your faculty advisors will work with you to find opportunities that fit into your schedule and align with your goals.